Adam-92/react_nike_shop_app/README.md

 Project made in React.
-The idea was to make a NIKE shop.
+My idea was to make a NIKE shop.
 Just for shop purposes, I have placed a few example shoes at the Contenfull server and fetch from app context.
 The project is not fully ready.
 I'm currently finishing it, by cleaning the notifications from the console.

 The project includes: